portrait

 RootNode

 And finally, we have our RootNode.
 It takes an instance of TruffleLanguage and a list of statements in its constructor.
 It passes the TruffleLanguage to its RootNode superclass with a super() call.
-In the execute() method, it evaluates all of the statements, and returns the result of executing the last one:
+In the execute() method, it evaluates all the statements, and returns the result of executing the last one:

 public final class EasyScriptRootNode extends RootNode {